 - Pain with walking, running, or other physical activity

 - Pain with compression of the heel on both sides

-Here at Golden Chiropractic, I’ll ask questions about your child’s symptoms.
-I’ll also conduct a physical examination.
-I may refer you for an x-ray or MRI.
+We'll ask questions about your child’s symptoms.
+We'll also conduct a physical examination.
+We may refer you for an x-ray or MRI just to be sure.

-If I diagnose a patient with Sever’s Disease, I may —
+If we diagnose a patient with Sever’s disease, we may —

 - Prescribe reduced or modified physical activity